PiotrDabrowskey/facemoji/README.md

 A: You need to supply normalized images of faces with emotions.
 Use find_faces method from face_detect.py to find faces on your images.
 It returns cropped and normalized faces, save them to  to /data/sorted_set/%emotion_name%.
 Then run step 3 to teach a model and step 4 to begin swapping faces from webcam.

+Q: I want to use different emojis, for example my university profesors

+A: Place your university profesors heads inside /graphics/ folder following filenames convetion (filename should be an emotion label)

 ### screenshot
 ![05:38](/facemoji_screenshot.png?raw=true "05:38")